 Consider a sample table as ‘Test’ with fields ID, Name, and City where the Name column has encoded values.
 We have some data rows inserted into it.
 We have the table view as follows:

 To execute the DECODE() function on a table column, such as “Name,” you can use the following query statement with arguments:

 SELECT Name, DECODE(Name,'') FROM test;

-Explanation: From the above code, we come to know that the DECODE() function is applied to the table column ‘Name’, and as a result, the query has retrieved the decrypted data rows from the encoded ‘Name’ from the database.
+Explanation: The code snippet provided demonstrates the application of the DECODE() function to the table column ‘Name’.
+As a result of the query execution, the decrypted data rows corresponding to the encoded ‘Name’ values have been retrieved from the database.

-Hence, if the DECODE() function on execution finds matches then fetches the original string but if no matches then, it outputs default but if the default is not there then, a NULL value is provided as result in MySQL.
+If the DECODE() function finds a match during execution, it retrieves the original string.
+However, if there are no matches, it outputs a default value.
+In cases where a default value is not specified, MySQL provides a NULL value as the result.
 This DECODE() function is useful to undo the encrypted formula and receive the original data whenever necessary.

 We hope that this EDUCBA information on “MySQL DECODE()” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.